-If you like to help people live a better life, a heath and wellness would be one of the best side businesses for you.
+If you like to help people live a better life, a heath and wellness would be one of the best side business ideas for you.
 And you don’t have to teach yoga or lead fitness classes to join the industry.
-There are many different possiblilities in this industry.
+There are many different possibilities in this industry.

 Massage: You needs specialized training, but there are a lot of niches opportunities including sports-related, help recover from an injury, pregnant women, the elderly and more.

 Reiki: Another skill that needs special training.
 Reiki is an energy-based healing technique.
 Think new-age, but moving mainstream.

 Meditation: If you love meditation, you can lead meditations, form groups or conduct one-on-one services.

 Angel/intuitive readings: Maybe a little out there for some, but if you’re a true believer than this may be something you’d love to do.

 Nutritionist: You definitely need the right certification (check your local laws).
 Another niche opportunity – you could specialize in diabetic diets, weight loss, athlete performance, etc.

 Diet planning: Similar to a nutritionist, but without the certification.

 Stress relief: Similar to life coaching.
 Teaching specific stress relief skills (there’s a huge variety) to reduce anxiety, depression and general stress.